-Prototype with rich interactions: list of actions available in Justinmind
+Prototype with rich events: list of actions available in Justinmind

 You can build fully functional prototypes with Justinmind, thanks to its wide set of user triggers and event actions, i.e. the processes that take place after a specific trigger by a user.